Kykkos Monastery

-Kykkos Monastery (Ιερά Μονή Κύκκου or Κύκκος [/el/] for short, Cikko Manastırı), which lies 20 km west of Pedoulas, is one of the wealthiest and best-known monasteries in Cyprus.
+Kykkos Monastery (Ιερά Μονή Κύκκου or Κύκκος [/el/] for short, Cikko Manastırı) lies 20 km west of Pedoulas, and is one of the wealthiest monasteries in Cyprus.

 The Holy Monastery of the Virgin of Kykkos was founded around the end of the 11th century by the Byzantine emperor Alexios I Komnenos (1081–1118).
-The monastery lies at an altitude of 1,318 meters on the north west face of Troödos Mountains.
+The monastery lies at an altitude of 1,318 m on the north west face of the Troodos Mountains.
 There are no remains of the original monastery as it was burned down many times.
-The first President of Cyprus, Archbishop Makarios III started his ecclesiastical career there as a monk in 1926.
-He remained fond of the place and returned there many times.
-His request to be buried there materialised after his death in 1977.
-His tomb lies 3 km west of Kykkos monastery and remains a popular visitor destination.
+The first president of Cyprus, Archbishop Makarios III started his ecclesiastical career there in 1926 as a monk.

 History

-According to tradition written by Vasil Grigorovich-Barsky, the Ukrainian pilgrim who travelled to Kykkos Monastery in 1735, a virtuous hermit called Esaias was living in a cave on the mountain of Kykkos.
-One day, the Byzantine governor of the island, doux Manuel Boutoumites, who was spending the summer at a village of Marathasa because of the heat of the season, went into the forest to hunt.
-Having lost his way in the forest he met Monk Esaias and asked him to show him the way.
-The hermit who was not interested in the things of this world would not answer his questions.
+According to tradition as written by Vasil Grigorovich-Barsky –a Ukrainian pilgrim who travelled to Kykkos Monastery in 1735– a virtuous hermit called Esaias was living in a cave on the mountain of Kykkos.
+One day, the Byzantine governor of the island, doux Manuel Boutoumites, who was spending the summer at a village of Marathasa due to the heat, went into the forest to hunt.
+Having lost his way in the forest, he met Monk Esaias and asked him to show him the way.
+The hermit was not interested in the things of this world would not answer his questions.